Hofls/useful-info/ideas-strategies-concepts/books/the-lean-startup.md

+### TLDR
-TLDR - find out what your customers actually want, deliver exactly that
+* The lean startup - find out what your customers actually want, deliver exactly that

 ### Definitions
 * `Lean thinking` - reduce and eliminate waste (anything that doesn't add value)